pt-walk-of-fame/pt-walk-of-fame/README.md

 # THE PT WALK OF FAME

-# **HI GUYS IM BACK SORRY I WAS REALLY BUSY!!!
-ADDING MORE PEOPLE SOMETIME ON AUGUST 19TH PST TIME!!
-IF YOU'VE BEEN REQUESTING PLS SEND IT IN TODAY TOO SO THAT ITS FOR SURE IT DOESNT GET DELETED.
-TYSM!**
+# **LMFAO sorry i didn't do it yesterday like i said i would something came up, but now the lists HAVE BEEN UPDATED!!
+NOT EVERYONE HAS BEEN ADDED BECAUSE I HAVE SOMETHING TO DO RN BUT IM GONNA BE ADDING EVERYONE ELSE SOON**

 **If you want to be removed from your category at any point, let me know!
 Updates are based on my free time. :)**

-**LAST UPDATE: August 7th, 2026 @ 12:04PM PST**
+**LAST UPDATE: August 20th, 2026 @ 2:05PM PST**

 **To request to remove someone problematic, please refer to the ATABOOK as it makes it easier to organize things and ensures it won't not send and I won't skim past it!!
 Thank you :D Messages on the ATA are sent to review so I can look at them privately, they won't be posted when you send and I won't approve them!!
 The person is 100% more likely to be removed if proof is provided.** **https://ptwalkoffamee.atabook.org/**